 Texting has become a part of our business and personal lives.
 It comes in handy when we are in a public place and can’t pick up the phone, or when we want to send a friendly message of encouragement in the midst of an otherwise hectic day.
 If you’re the parent of a teen or young adult, you already know texting has become the go-to method of communication.
 But, how do you know when to talk (by making a phone call) and when to text?
-Use your best judgment, and refer to my refresher tips below.
+Use your best judgment, and refer to my refresher tips for texting etiquette below.

 When a Situation Is “Telephone Call-Worthy”

 1. When you receive a gift and want to acknowledge the gesture before sending out a thank you note.
 Your voice has a way of conveying heartfelt thanks better than a thank you text.
 The giver put some time into picking out the perfect graduation gift or birthday gift; the least you can do is thank them more personally than with a text.

 2. Birthday wishes are more fun when the person can hear your voice.
 Sure, a quick birthday wish to your Facebook friend is a nice touch, but if you are good friends or want to make more of a lasting impression, pick up the phone and start dialing.
 You will get lost in the sea of well-wishers, including the dentist, butcher and ex-spouse’s neighbor’s children.
 Really, if he or she means anything at all to you – ring…ring.
 Chances are she won’t even answer the phone on her birthday because she will be too busy answering Facebook remarks and you are off the hook!